atbcb/usab-uswds/_research/prow/literature-roundabout-signalization/information-requirements.md

 ---
 title: Information Requirements of Pedestrians with Vision Disabilities
 order-number: 4
+toc-group: Synthesis of Literature Relevant to Roundabout Signalization to Provide Pedestrian Access
-group-title: Synthesis of Literature Relevant to Roundabout Signalization to Provide Pedestrian Access
+banner-title: Synthesis of Literature Relevant to Roundabout Signalization to Provide Pedestrian Access
 status: completed
 year-completed: 2007
 topic: Public Rights-of-Way